Narsiskh/learning_js/README.md

 var myArray = [["Birds", 23], ["White fox, 44]];
 ```
 #### Access Array Data:
-Earlier we learned how to ude bracket notation to find a specific index in a string.
+Earlier we learned how to use bracket notation to find a specific index in a string.
 You can do the same thing with arrays.
 ```javascript
 var theArray = [50,60,70];
 var ourData = theArray[0];